wp-cool-tools/quick-featured-images/README.txt

 See more comments under [Reviews](https://wordpress.org/plugins/quick-featured-images/#reviews).

 = Access =

 1. You will find the plugin under the own **menu item 'Featured Images'**
 2. You can select an image in the media library with the **action link 'Bulk set as featured image'**.
 Click on it and you can go on with the plugin.
-3. You can set in 'Settings' which **minimum user role is allowed to see the plugin** in his/her adminstration area.
+3. You can set in 'Settings' which **minimum user role is allowed to see the plugin** in his/her administration area.
 You can switch between 'Administrator' and 'Editor'.
 The default value is 'Editor'.

 = Bulk Edit: Actions =